 Academic Tutoring Days (ATD)

-These are important formal meetings that happen twice a year for each pupil and provide a designated opportunity for parents and carers to discuss their child’s progress.
+These are important formal meetings that happen twice a year for each pupil and provide an opportunity for parents and carers to discuss their child’s progress and achievements.

 Parents are encouraged and welcomed to make additional appointments with the class teacher throughout the year to discuss any concerns.